ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 ANGEL AND DEVIL (ALL LEVELS)

-Notes: Elevate your quads off the ground by engaging the glutes and low back.
+Exercise notes: Elevate your quads off the ground by engaging the glutes and low back.
 The rotation of the arms takes our shoulders through full rotation to work not only the rotator cuff but also the scapulae and mid back muscles.
 These are areas that tend to get neglected in our training.

 BODYWEIGHT HOME WORKOUT B